Nyaaw/ProjectBDR/README.md

 > [!NOTE]
-> You can also use a server instead of a Cloud Based VM if you have one available, the application set up should be pretty similar but as we won't explain this scenario you might need to do some research to succed.
+> You can also use a server instead of a Cloud Based VM if you have one available, the application set up should be pretty similar but as we won't explain this scenario you might need to do some research to succeed.

 If you don't know how to set up a VM you can read [this document](docs/VM_Help.md) to get the basics.
-If you don't have a domain name and don't know how to get one you can read [this document](docs/Domain_Name_Help.md) to get the basics.
+If you don't have a domain name and don't know how to get one, you can read [this document](docs/Domain_Name_Help.md) to get the basics.